drorlab/pensa/docs/about.rst

 - **cluster structures across ensembles** via k-means or regular-space clustering and write out the resulting clusters as trajectories.
 - trace allosteric information flow through a protein using **state-specific information** analysis methods.

-All functionality is available as a python package (installation see below).
+All functionality is available as a python package.
 For the most common applications, example `python scripts <https://github.com/drorlab/pensa/tree/master/scripts>`_ are provided.

 To make yourself familiar with PENSA's functionality, see the `tutorial <https://github.com/drorlab/pensa/tree/master/tutorial>`_.